< Free Resources

 Net investment hedging model

 Entities use a net investment hedge when there is an exposure to changes in the fair value of an entity’s investment in a foreign operation.
-In accordance with ASC 830, Foreign Currency: Overview of ASC 830, investments in foreign operations are translated into a parent’s functional currency each reporting period with gains or losses recorded in the currency translation adjustment within equity.
+ASC 830, Foreign Currency Matters, requires investments in foreign operations to be translated into a parent’s functional currency each reporting period.
+Gains or losses are recorded in the currency translation adjustment within equity.
+To learn more about foreign currency transactions, check out our course that provides an overview of ASC 830.

 For instruments that qualify as hedges of a net investment in a foreign operation, the entire change in fair value of a hedging instrument is recorded in accumulated other comprehensive income and reclassified into earnings when the net investment is sold or liquidated.